chisophugis/lbd/source/llvmstructure.rst

 http://llvm.org/docs/TableGenFundamentals.html is the web site.

 Every back end has a target td which define it's own target information.
-Td is like C++ in syntax.
-For example we have Cpu0.td as follows,
+File td is like C++ in syntax.
+For example the Cpu0.td as follows,

 .. literalinclude:: ../code_fragment/llvmstructure/3.txt

-The registers td named Cpu0RegisterInfo.td included by Cpu0.td defined as follows,
+The registers td named Cpu0RegisterInfo.td included by Cpu0.td is defined as follows,

 .. literalinclude:: ../code_fragment/llvmstructure/4.txt